 I imagined video … showing health workers how a limp blue newborn can come alive with breaths…

 I knew if they could see that, they would never forget it.

 I knew real-life video had the power to teach like no other medium.
 I also knew there were very few videos addressing the realities faced by health workers in low-resource settings.
 This was a huge gap.

 At first I tried to interest some of the larger global health organizations in producing videos but they weren’t receptive to a new approach at that time.
 As I would re-visit my experience with that infant resuscitation, I knew the world couldn’t wait for the big players to get on board.
 I had no background in video production but knew this could be the answer to critical training gaps that were being faced by frontline health workers every day.

 With limited financial resources, I assembled a small, talented, and dedicated team of people to create life-saving health care teaching videos for the developing world.
 Our clarity of vision, commitment and sense of urgency propelled us forward over many obstacles from funding to production challenges.
 But we persevered knowing the impact we could make on the global health community.

 From the first video, we learned these tools were resonating with the needs of global health organizations and health workers as we received extraordinary testimonials and feedback.
 Our videos are being shared widely and finding their way into training programs, distance learning courses, apps, and websites—and into the hands of frontline health workers.
-We now have completed 31 videos in six languages that have been watched over a million times, but we are really just beginning and eager to accomplish so much more.
+As of now (September 2014), we have completed 31 videos in six languages that have been watched over a million times, but we are really just beginning and eager to accomplish so much more.

 Thank you for taking an interest in our work and our mission—to help save lives, one health care teaching video at a time.